-The charge sheeting of forty eight instructors of Jawaharlal Nehru University, many of them senior and distinguished teachers, through the college’s administration can scarcely be described as an everyday or recurring event.
-The disciplinary proceedings initiated towards a 12th of the entire school energy who belong to diverse disciplines has come as a surprise.
+The charge sheeting of forty-eight instructors of Jawaharlal Nehru University, many of them senior and distinguished teachers, can scarcely be described as an everyday or recurring event through the college’s administration.
+The disciplinary proceedings initiated towards a 12th of the entire school energy belonging to diverse disciplines have come as a surprise.

-The proceedings envisage the opportunity of ‘predominant penalty’ being imposed – which includes a variety from dismissal from carrier to reduction in pay scale.
-What is the fee towards these forty eight teachers?
+The proceedings envisage the opportunity of ‘predominant penalty’ being imposed, including a variety from dismissal from carrier to reduction in pay scale.
+What is the fee for these forty-eight teachers?
 Nothing greater than the fact that they were among several members in a peaceful protest towards the administration’s rules organized through the JNU Teachers’ Association (JNUTA) 12 months in the past, on July 31, 2018.

-In addition to them taking to the streets to press their needs, aren’t lecturers additionally routinely sought out with the aid of the media and other businesses and forums for their professional opinions on several issues which includes government guidelines?
+In addition to them taking to the streets to press their needs, aren’t lecturers additionally routinely sought out with the aid of the media and other businesses and forums for their professional opinions on several issues, including government guidelines?
 Aren’t several of them invited to put in writing articles for newspapers and magazines on extraordinary problems?
-Don’t teachers mechanically author papers and books that have now not been ‘cleared’ via government?
+Don’t teachers mechanically author papers and books that have now not been ‘cleared’ by the government?

 Nationwide protests remaining yr towards tries at several locations, along with JNU, to impose CCS Rules and other such restrictions on teachers had brought about the HRD minister to come out with a guarantee that the government had no intention of curbing freedom of expression in universities.
 Even as a suggestion to convey Delhi University below ESMA turned into scrap, the JNU administration also retreated from its unique position at the applicability of CCS Rules to its teachers, saying in October 2018 that no CCS Rules had been being integrated within the ordinances at the carrier situations of teachers.

-The proponents of the Simulated Universe argument advocate that if it was is possible for us to simulate a universe, then it’s far probably that we truly exist inside a simulated universe.
+The proponents of the Simulated Universe argument advocate that if it was is possible for us to simulate a universe.
+It’s far probably that we truly exist inside a simulated universe.
 Why do they have this belief?
-Well, proponents of the Simulated Universe argument suppose that if it is possible for us to construct such a simulation, then we are able to in all likelihood accomplish that at a while within the destiny, assuming that our human dreams and sensibilities stay plenty the same as they may be now (Bostrom 2001: pg nine).
+Well, proponents of the Simulated Universe argument suppose that if we can construct such a simulation, then we can in all likelihood accomplish that at a while within the destiny, assuming that our human dreams and sensibilities stay plenty the same as they may be now (Bostrom 2001: pg nine).

-They then purpose that any species that evolves in the simulation will possibly build their own Simulated Universe.
-We realize that it’s miles feasible for them to do so, due to the fact they exist, and they’re inner a simulated universe.
+They then propose that any species that evolves in the simulation will possibly build their own Simulated Universe.
+We realize that it’s miles feasible for them to do so because they exist, and they’re inner a simulated universe.
 It is possible to preserve this nesting of universes indefinitely, each universe spawning sensible species that build their very own simulations.
-Now, given the close to an infinite range of baby universes, it is much more likely that we exist in one of the billions of simulations instead of the one figure universe.
-This becomes mainly apparent whilst we do not forget the opportunity that within those universes there may be many worlds with wise existence, all creating their own simulations.
+Now, given the close to an infinite range of baby universes, we are much more likely to exist in one of the billions of simulations instead of the one-figure universe.
+This becomes mainly apparent whilst we do not forget the opportunity that within those universes, there may be many worlds with wise existence, all creating their own simulations.